much are your puppies?

 pertussis, tetanus, and hepatitis shots every year of your life until you died, instead of

-only a few doses as a child?"
+only having them as a child?"

 People don't need yearly revaccinations.
 And veterinarians (mainly retired) and immunological